-This mouth-watering honey chili garlic shrimp takes only 15 minutes to make!
-The sweet and spicy flavors of my honey chili sauce are perfect with the shrimp.
+This mouth-watering sweet chili garlic shrimp takes only 15 minutes to make!
+The sweet and spicy flavors of my sweet chili sauce are perfect with the shrimp.
 It’s great with a side of rice and your favorite vegetables.

 I happened to have some peeled shrimp in my fridge and a jar of my honey chili sauce left over from my class.
 I tossed the shrimp with some minced garlic and a generous pinch of kosher salt, fried them up and drizzled my honey chili sauce on top.
 I was pleasantly surprised by how the dish, which took just 15 minutes to prepare, tasted so wonderful!
 Don’t you love it when that happens?